ByteWelder/Tactility/Documentation/ideas.md

 - External app loading: Check version of Tactility and check ESP target hardware, to check for compatibility.
 - hal::Configuration: Replace CreateX fields with plain instances
 - T-Deck Power: capacity estimation uses linear voltage curve, but it should use some sort of battery discharge curve.
+- Consider scanning SD card for external apps and auto-register them (in a temporary register?)

 # Core Ideas
 - Support for displays with different DPI.
 Consider the layer-based system like on Android.